 The Iraq rift proved to be the nadir rather than a harbinger of American-French relations.

 The post-Iraq presidents, Barack Obama and Nicolas Sarkozy, took steps to shore up the relationship.
 France returned to full NATO membership.
-Russia’s invasion of Ukraine, starting in late 2014, definitively convinced Obama his “reset” with Russia had run its course.
+Russia’s invasion of Ukraine, starting in late 2014, definitively convinced Obama that his “reset” with Russia had run its course.

 Iraq-era debates over the wisdom of multilateral institutions and sanctions gave way to close American-French cooperation in the G7, NATO and UN on sanctions.
 Predictions that Western sanctions would lapse as European countries suffered the consequences have not come to pass.
 In part this can be attributed to French leadership in the EU.